jennerdulce/app-walkthrough/README.md

     - And pages where Item is used

 ## Backend
+- In the root directory, create a folder called `backend`
 - Will contain everything pertining to the application's backend

 ### Initialize the app
-- Creates a package.json for the application
+- Creates a `package.json` for the application
 - Enter `source ~/.bash_profile` in terminal so that `npm init` works
 - Enter `npm init` while in root of folder
     - Default everything